Imperial examination

 The Chinese examination system has had a profound influence in the development of modern civil service administrative functions in other countries.
 These include analogous structures that have existed in Japan, Korea, the Ryukyu Kingdom, and Vietnam.
-In addition to Asia, reports by European missionaries and diplomats introduced the Chinese examination system to the Western world and encouraged France, Germany as well as the British East India Company (EIC) to use similar methods to select prospective employees.
+In addition to Asia, reports by European missionaries and diplomats introduced the Chinese examination system to the Western world and encouraged France, Germany and the British East India Company (EIC) to use similar methods to select prospective employees.
 Seeing its initial success within the EIC, the British government adopted a similar testing system for screening civil servants across the board throughout the United Kingdom in 1855.
 The United States would also establish such programs for certain government jobs after 1883.

 General history

 Tests of skill such as archery contests have existed since the Zhou dynasty (or, more mythologically, Yao).
 The Confucian characteristic of the later imperial exams was largely due to the reign of Emperor Wu of Han during the Han dynasty.
 Although some examinations did exist from the Han to the Sui dynasty, they did not offer an official avenue to government appointment, the majority of which were filled through recommendations based on qualities such as social status, morals, and ability.

-The bureaucratic imperial examinations as a concept has its origins in the year 605 during the short-lived Sui dynasty.
-Its successor, the Tang dynasty, implemented imperial examinations on a relatively small scale until the examination system was extensively expanded during the reign of Wu Zetian.
+The bureaucratic imperial examinations as a concept have their origins in the year 605 during the short-lived Sui dynasty.
+Its successor, the Tang dynasty, implemented imperial examinations on a relatively small scale until the examination system was extensively expanded during the reign of Wu Zetian, ruler of Wu Zhou.
 Included in the expanded examination system was a military exam, but the military exam never had a significant impact on the Chinese officer corps and military degrees were seen as inferior to their civil counterpart.
 The exact nature of Wu's influence on the examination system is still a matter of scholarly debate.